RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

   uses the following rsync(1) options: --update, --times, --copy-links, --recursive, and --delete.

-= SUN Java 6
+= Oracle JDK 7

-  This software was developed and tested using SUN Java 1.6.
+  This software was developed and tested using Oracle JDK 7.
 This Java version should be available without restrictions for all major platforms, though it may not be included in your distribution by default.